Softening

 Planning your budget and want to know exactly how much it will be to install your water softener?
 Check out our selection of products to find the ideal unit for your needs.

-Water Softener DIY Installation
+Water Softener DIY Installation Made Simple

 Installing a water softener yourself allows you to work on the project at your own pace and without spending extra money on a plumber.
 If you’re simply replacing an old water softener, this can be done in under an hour.
 A new installation does require some additional plumbing knowledge, but can be tackled in a few hours.
 You’ll want to make sure you have all the necessary supplies and tools before you begin, as you may need to cut some pipes to align your water softener and water supply lines.
 Creating a detailed checklist before you begin, will ensure you don’t miss any steps.

-Before You Get Started:
+Before You Get Started

 • Two 1” NPT female connectors and enough tubing to connect from the water softener to your existing plumbing.
 You may have copper, PVC, CPVC, steel or PEX plumbing.
 Each of these plumbing types may require different materials and different tools for installation.

 • A drain is necessary for the regeneration or recharge process.
-12 feet of drain tubing is supplied but if your drain is further then 5 feet away, you will need to purchase enough ½” tubing to reach your drain.
+12 feet of drain tubing is supplied but if your drain is further than 5 feet away, you will need to purchase enough ½” tubing to reach your drain.
 The drain should not be more than 30 feet away from the softener and the drain line should not be elevated more than 8 feet above the floor.

 • The power cord (transformer) needs to be plugged into a 110V continuous live outlet.
 The unit comes with a 10 foot power cord.

-Where to Install a Water Softener
+Where To Install Your Water Softener

-If you’re installing a whole-home system, you’re going to want to place the softener as close to the entry point for water in your home.
+If you’re installing a whole-home system, you’re going to want to place the softener as close as possible to the entry point for water in your home.
 As a general rule, it’s best to place a water softener at the earliest possible point in your home plumbing system.
-That means placing your water softener somewhere it can feed into your water heater, rather than placing it downstream from this equipment.
+That means installing your water softener somewhere it can feed into your water heater, rather than placing it downstream from this equipment.
 Not only will you prevent hot water from damaging your softener, but you will also extend the life of your water heater by feeding it softer water.

 Every installation scenario is different, but some general plumbing requirements for installation include: